A Taxonomy for Mining and Classifying Privacy Requirements in Issue Reports: Introduction

 \end{enumerate}

-A full replication package containing all the artefacts and datasets produced by our studies are made publicly available at \cite{replicationpkg}.
+A full replication package containing all the artifacts and datasets produced by our studies are made publicly available at \cite{reppkg-pridp}.
 The remainder of this paper is structured as follows.
-Section \ref{sec2} provides related existing work on privacy requirements engineering.
-A privacy requirements taxonomy and the methodology used to build it are presented in Section \ref{sec3}.
-Section \ref{sec4} presents our study of how Chrome and Moodle issue reports address the privacy requirements in our taxonomy.
-The findings and insights generated from the study are discussed in Section \ref{results}.
-Section \ref{threats} discusses the threats to validity.
-Finally, we conclude and discuss future work in Section \ref{sec7}.
+Section \ref{sec:related-work} provides related existing work on privacy requirements engineering.
+A theoretical background of the privacy requirements taxonomy is discussed in Section \ref{sec:theoretical-background}.
+The methodology used to build the taxonomy is presented Section \ref{sec:taxonomy-development}.
+Section \ref{sec:taxonomy} describes the privacy requirements taxonomy and its categories in detail.
+Section \ref{sec:mining} presents our study of how Chrome and Moodle issue reports address the privacy requirements in our taxonomy.
+The findings and insights generated from the study are discussed in Section \ref{sec:results}.
+Section \ref{sec:threats} discusses the threats to validity.
+Finally, we conclude and discuss future work in Section \ref{sec:conclusion}.